 Tower Bridge was built over 120 years ago to ease road traffic while maintaining river access to the busy Pool of London docks.
 Built with giant moveable roadways that lift up for passing ships, it is to this day considered an engineering marvel and beyond being one of London’s favorite icons, it is arguably one of the most famous and instantly recognizable structures in the entire world.
 When it was built, Tower Bridge was the largest and most sophisticated bascule bridge ever completed.

 Buckingham Palace has served as the official London residence of the UK’s sovereigns since 1837 and today are the administrative headquarters of the Monarch.
 Although in use for the many official events and receptions held by The Queen, the State Rooms at Buckingham Palace are open to visitors every summer.
 Buckingham Palace has 775 rooms.
 These include 19 Staterooms, 52 Royal and guest bedrooms, 188 staff bedrooms, 92 offices and 78 bathrooms.
 In measurements, the building is 108 meters long across the front, 120 meters deep (including the central quadrangle) and 24 meters high.

 Phone No. : +44 303 123 7300

-Portobello Road, the world’s largest antiques market with over 1,000 dealers selling every kind of antique and collectible.
-Visitors flock from all over the world to discover one of London’s best loved landmarks which contains the most gamf.net extensive selection of antiques in Britain.
+Portobello Road, the world’s largest antique market with over 1,000 dealers selling every kind of antique and collectible.
+Visitors flock from all over the world to discover one of London’s best-loved landmarks which contain the most gamf.net extensive selection of antiques in Britain.
 Portobello is really several markets in one, Saturday being the day when all are in full swing.
 Then you can experience a mile of hustle, haggle, color and energy.
 The feature of Saturdays is the opening of hundreds of antique and specialist shops and stalls.
 There are some talented and bizarre street performers to be spotted too.

 Phone No.: +44 207 361 3001